 How often should I visit my Gibraltar property if I live abroad?

 At minimum, once a year.
-This allows you to see the property's condition with your own eyes, maintain a relationship with your managing agent, and assess whether any improvements or updates are needed.
+This lets you see the property's condition firsthand, maintain a relationship with your managing agent, and assess whether any improvements or updates are needed.
 More frequent visits are better if time and budget allow.